chinesedfan/You-Dont-Know-Axios/README.md

 Time to test your skills about Node.js' [http](https://nodejs.org/api/http.html) and [https](https://nodejs.org/api/https.html), especially for [options](https://nodejs.org/api/http.html#http_http_request_options_callback) of their `request` method.
 Note that axios only supports partial of them.

 The transport is determined by the url protocol (starting with `https` or not).
-But usually, the native http/https transport is wrapped by [follow-redirects][follow-redirects], which is an independent open source library that handls redirections, unless you have set `maxRedirects` to zero.
+But usually, the native http/https transport is wrapped by [follow-redirects][follow-redirects], which is an independent open source library that handles redirections, unless you have set `maxRedirects` to zero.
 You can also choose your own transport by `transport` in request config.

+Browsers handle redirections automatically. axios is out-of-control for that.

 ### Response Schema
 [<ins>back to top</ins>](#you-dont-know-axios)&nbsp;&nbsp;[<ins>back to parent</ins>](#usage-knowledges)